Welcome to The School of Health and Rehabilitation Sciences (SHRS)

 Academic Integrity Policy

 Students have the responsibility to be honest and to conduct themselves in an ethical manner while pursuing academic studies.
 Students have the right to be treated by faculty in a fair and conscientious manner in accordance with the ethical standards generally recognized within the academic community (as well as those recognized within the profession).
 Should a student be accused of a breach of academic integrity or have questions regarding faculty responsibilities, procedural safeguards including provisions of due process have been designed to protect student rights.
-These may be found in SHRS Guidelines on Academic Integrity: Student and Faculty Obligations and Hearing Procedures.
+SHRS Guidelines on Academic Integrity: Student and Faculty Obligations and Hearing Procedures.

 In addition to the University-wide regulations and standards detailed in the section on General Academic Regulations, each student in SHRS is expected to be familiar with these school-specific regulations and academic Standards: